 - Closing Agent Fees – Depending on your State, you will close with an Attorney, a Title Company or a Escrow Company.
 While there are some variations in local customs and practices, their roles are to ensure that clear title provided to the buyer, a perfected security interest is provided to the lender, that all receipts and disbursements of cash are properly accounted for and that all documents are properly executed and recorded.

 - Recording Fees, Deed, Mortgage and Note Taxes.
-These fees are mandated by statute, in the city, county, or state in which the property is located.
+The city, county, or state may mandate fees by statute.
 While the formula for calculation may vary by jurisdiction, it is the same formula for every borrower.

 - Interest Payment – Typically the buyer is required to pay interest on the mortgage loan to cover the time between the closing date and when the first mortgage payment period begins.
 For example: If closing is on May 15.
 Your first monthly payment begins to accrue interest on June 1 with your first mortgage payment due July 1.
-At closing an interest payment covering the accrual period between May 15 and May 31 may be required.
+At closing, the bank may require an interest payment covering the accrual period between May 15 and May 31.

 - Insurance – For most 1-4 family purchases, the buyer must make payment for 1 full year of insurance at or before closing.

-At closing a payment may be required to fund the escrow account if the lender is paying home insurance, property taxes and/or other expenses out of the escrow account.
+At closing, the bank may require a payment to fund the escrow account if the lender is paying home insurance, property taxes and/or other expenses out of the escrow account.

-- Property Taxes – This is the one closing cost that is often prorated between the buyer and seller.
+- Property Taxes – Prorated closing cost.
 If the seller has already paid the annual property taxes, the buyer typically reimburses the seller for the period in which the buyer will be occupying the property.
-Likewise, if the taxes have not yet been paid, the seller typically reimburses the buyer for the period in which the seller occupied the property.
+Likewise, if the taxes are still due, the seller typically reimburses the buyer for the period in which the seller occupies the property.

 - Transfer Taxes and Recording Fees – This is the cost for transferring ownership of the property and recording the purchase documents.
-The fee is often calculated as a percentage of the sales price.
+The fee is often a percentage of the sales price.

-- Hazard – Typically, this is known as Homeowner’s Insurance.
-It is required for all improvements to the property, whether a single-family home, a townhome, or a condominium.
+- Hazard – also known as Homeowner’s Insurance.
+The bank requires this for all improvements to the property, whether a single-family home, a town home, or a condominium.

-- Flood or Earthquake Insurance – These forms of insurance may be mandatory or optional, depending on the location of the property and lender requirements.
+- Flood or Earthquake Insurance – may be mandatory or optional, depending on the location of the property and lender requirements.

-- Private Mortgage Insurance (PMI) – This insurance, required on loan for more than 80% of the property’s value ( and for any FHA loan, regardless of loan to value), insures the lender against losses due to borrower default.
+- Private Mortgage Insurance (PMI) – required on loan for more than 80% of the property’s value (and for any FHA loan, regardless of loan to value).
+It insures the lender against losses due to borrower default.

 - Title Insurance – This insurance is provided for lenders on each loan and for buyers/borrowers, it is optional.
 Lender’s title insurance protects the lenders’ security interest in the property while the loan is outstanding.
 Owner’s title insurance protects the owner’s equity interest in the property.